courthub74/MarysApptApp3/README.md

 # MarysApptApp3
-Mary's Appointment App with Dropdowns and Timepickers Its been pushed to Heroku
+Mary's Appointment App a customized scheduling app for the gig economy worker.
+With Dropdowns and Timepickers Its been pushed to Heroku for testing.

 ## Things to Conquer
 * ~~Delete Button Controversy~~